calebgeniesse/calebgeniesse.github.io/projects.md

 title: Projects
 ---

-Below are some of the projects I have developed throughout my research.
+Below are a few of the projects I have developed throughout my research.
 Most of these (and more) can also be found on my [GitHub](https://github.com/calebgeniesse).

 - **[NeuMapper.](https://braindynamicslab.github.io/neumapper/)**&nbsp;A scalable Mapper algorithm for neuroimaging data analysis.
 The Matlab implementation was designed specifically for working with complex, high-dimensional neuroimaging data and produces a shape graph representation that can be annotated with meta-information and further examined using network science tools.